carcass82/tracy/README.md

 ![tracing](doc/cmd.jpg)

 When GUI version is used tracing will continue in background and image will keep getting better over time. ``S`` key will save a screenshot.
+Coming next: realtime camera movement

 ![proggui](doc/gui.jpg)